The Iron Admiral: Deception

 Grand Admiral Chaka Saahren has everything, except the woman he loves.

 Allysha Marten wants nothing to do with him.
-She blames him for the deaths of innocent civilians, including her father, and she intends to keep her distance.
-That vow lasts until the Fleet demands her skills for a temporary assignment.
-She agrees on one condition, avoid Saahren at all costs.
+She blames him for her father’s death and intends to keep her distance.
+That lasts until the Fleet demands her skills.
+Walking away isn’t an option, so she agrees to help on one condition, she stays as far from Saahren as possible.

 Want to read the opening chapter?